ivan24004/tp/docs/DeveloperGuide.md

 1. Prerequisites: You have added Benson and Ivan into your courseMate list, by following the commands in the previous section.

 1. Test case: `edit #1 -n Alex`<br>
-Expected: Edits the first courseMates name to Alex
+Expected: Edits the first courseMate's name to Alex

 1. Test case: `edit Ivan -n Ivan Tan`<br>
 Expected: Edits Ivan's name to Ivan Tan